Sambit Patra

-Sambit Patra (born 13 December 1974) is an Indian politician and surgeon who serves as the Member of Parliament from the Puri constituency since 4 June 2024.
+Sambit Patra (born 13 December 1974) is an Indian politician and surgeon who has served as the Member of Parliament from the Puri constituency since 4 June 2024.
 He has served as the national spokesperson of the Bharatiya Janata Party since 2014 and currently serving as a chairman in tourism department since November 2021.
 Patra had his first job at Hindu Rao Hospital.
 He was appointed an independent director of the board of Oil and Natural Gas Corporation Limited (ONGC) in 2017.
 On 30 November 2021, Patra was appointed Chairman of the India Tourism Development Corporation.

 Early life and education

-Patra was born in an Odia family to Rabindra Nath Patra on 13 December 1974 in Bokaro Steel City, then part of Dhanbad district of the state of Bihar, which is now a part of Bokaro district of Jharkhand.
-His father worked in the Bokaro Steel Plant.
-He did his primary and intermediate schooling in Chinmaya Vidyalaya, Bokaro.
-He did his MBBS from Veer Surendra Sai Institute of Medical Sciences and Research at Sambalpur in 1997 and his Master of Surgery (MS) in General Surgery from Srirama Chandra Bhanja Medical College and Hospital at Cuttack in 2002.
+Patra was born on 13 December 1974 in Bokaro Steel City, Jharkhand (then Dhanbad district, Bihar) to an Odia family.
+His father, Rabindra Nath Patra, was an employee at the Bokaro Steel Plant, and his mother is Bharti Patra.
+He completed his primary and intermediate schooling at Chinmaya Vidyalaya in Bokaro.

+Patra obtained his MBBS degree from the Veer Surendra Sai Institute of Medical Sciences and Research (VSS Medical College) in Burla, Sambalpur, in 1997.
+He subsequently earned a Master of Surgery (MS) in General Surgery from the Srirama Chandra Bhanja Medical College and Hospital (SCB Medical College) in Cuttack in 2002.
-Patra had qualified Combined Medical Services Examination which is conducted by the UPSC with an All India Rank of 19 in 2003 and joined Hindu Rao Hospital as a medical officer.

 Political career

+Party leadership and early career

-Patra's political career started in 2010 when he joined the Bharatiya Janata Party (BJP) as a spokesperson for its Delhi unit.
-In 2012, Patra lost the municipal election as the BJP's candidate from Delhi's Kashmiri Gate and at the same time resigned from his job to pursue politics full-time.
-In the run-up to the Lok Sabha elections in 2014, Patra campaigned for the BJP and gained visibility on national television.
-When the BJP came to power, Patra became its national spokesperson.
-In 2017, Appointments Committee of the Cabinet (ACC) appointed him as a non-official director of ONGC.
+Patra began his political career in 2010 when he joined the Bharatiya Janata Party (BJP) as a spokesperson for its Delhi unit.
+In 2012, he unsuccessfully contested the Delhi municipal corporation election as the BJP candidate from the Kashmiri Gate ward, following which he resigned from his medical career at Hindu Rao Hospital to pursue full-time politics.
+During the 2014 Indian general election campaign, he gained visibility on national television as a commentator for the party.
+Following the election of the National Democratic Alliance (NDA) government, Patra was promoted to national spokesperson of the BJP.

-Patra contested the Puri Lok Sabha seat in the 2019 Indian general election, and lost to sitting Biju Janata Dal (BJD) member Pinaki Misra by 11,700 votes or 1.03% margin.

-In the 2024 Lok Sabha election, Patra again contesting from Puri, defeated Arup Patnaik of Biju Janata Dal by a margin of 104,709.
+Public appointments and legislative career

+In September 2017, the Appointments Committee of the Cabinet appointed Patra as a non-official independent director on the board of the Oil and Natural Gas Corporation (ONGC) for a three-year term.
+On 30 November 2021, the central government appointed him as the Chairman of the India Tourism Development Corporation (ITDC).

+Patra contested the parliamentary seat for the Puri Lok Sabha constituency during the 2019 general election, where he finished as the runner-up, losing to the incumbent Biju Janata Dal (BJD) candidate, Pinaki Misra, by a margin of 11,700 votes (1.03%).
+In the 2024 general election, he contested the Puri seat again as the BJP candidate and was elected to the Lok Sabha, defeating BJD candidate Arup Mohan Patnaik by a margin of 104,709 votes.
+Following his entry into Parliament, Lok Sabha Speaker Om Birla nominated Patra as a member of the Press Council of India in May 2025.